Posted on November 18, 2013 in Teen Drug Addiction

 Even teens whose parents are telling them that smoking marijuana could damage their health are getting mixed messages from the media.
 The legalization of the recreational use of marijuana in Colorado and Washington implies to teens that it is safe to use marijuana.
 Unless teens are educated on the specific problems that marijuana can cause, they may only see the big picture of legislators saying that it is perfectly fine for anyone to use marijuana.

 This research study helps stress that teens need to be more educated on how using marijuana regularly or heavily can affect their lives.
-If teens are educated on how marijuana could be detrimental to their brain development and may cause other harm, they can feel empowered to make their own wise decisions on use.
+If teens are educated on how marijuana could be detrimental to their brain development and may cause other harm, they can feel empowered to make their own wise decisions on use, or to stop their marijuana use.
 Saying, “don’t do it,” may be a start, but letting teens know why they shouldn’t do it will help them understand and may help them formulate wise decisions in their future.

 Struggling with drug or alcohol addiction?